qriar-labs/qiam-ce/docs/docs/intro.md

 ---
 # QIAM Community Edition

-QriarLabs IAM Community Edition (QIAM CE) is a plataform built on top of well-known Open Source project Keycloak:
+QriarLabs IAM Community Edition (QIAM CE) is a platform built on top of well-known open source project, Keycloak.

-Keycloak is an open source software product to allow single sign-on with identity and access management aimed at modern applications and services.
+Keycloak is an open source software product that allows single sign-on with identity and access management aimed at modern applications and services.

 ![Alt text](./qiam_betav1.png)